-The core of BRIT’s herbarium and library is the Lloyd H. Shinners Collection in Systematic Botany, begun at Southern Methodist University (SMU) in Dallas, Texas, in 1944.
-The Shinners Collection was transferred to BRIT in 1987 and moved to the present Fort Worth location in 1991.
-See the BRIT Herbarium listed in Index Herbariorum and the Biodiversity Collections Index.
+The core of BRIT’s herbarium and library is the Lloyd H. Shinners Collection in Systematic Botany, begun at Southern Methodist University in Dallas, Texas, in 1944.
+The Botanical Research Institute of Texas was formed in 1987 to house the transfer of this collection, which moved to Fort Worth in 1991.
+See the Lloyd H. Shinners Collection in Systematic Botany (herbarium acronym: SMU) listed in Index Herbariorum.

 In 1997, the Vanderbilt University Herbarium, which was developed and curated by Dr. Robert Kral, was donated to BRIT.
 This was a valuable complement to the southern US holdings of the SMU herbarium, including the addition of ca. 360,00 specimens, many from from Alabama or Tennessee.
 See the Vanderbilt University Herbarium (herbarium acronym: VDB) listed in Index Herbariorum.

 In 2017, the R. Dale Thomas Plant Collection at the University of Louisiana at Monroe was given to BRIT.
 This collection comprised ca. 472,000 specimens, primarily documenting the flora of Louisiana but also including material world-wide in distribution.
 Approximately 60,000 specimens from this collection will transfer to the Shirley C. Tucker Herbarium at Louisiana State University.
 See the R. Dale Thomas Plant Collection (herbarium acronym: NLU) listed in Index Herbariorum.